elias-aouad/image-finder/README.md

       - Each elements (i, j) of this matrix provides information of the matching similarity between `i`-th feature of matrix A and `j`-th feature of matrix B.

-      - We count all matching features (i, j) as all the pair of features whose most similar with each other, which means
+      - We count all matching features (i, j) as all the pairs of features whose most similar with each other, which means

           - Feature `i` is the most similar to feature `j` AND